Venkateswarlu-Vaddineni/docs/_posts/2025-04-05-introduction-to-git.md

 layout: single
 author_profile: false
 ---
-## 🧠 Git Basics – Just What You Must Know

 ### 📌 What is Git?
 Git is a **free and open-source distributed version control system**, created by **Linus Torvalds** in 2005 to manage the Linux kernel codebase.